 What else we like.
 Unlike most secured credit cards, the Discover it® Secured card offers a rewards program.
 Cardholders earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
 1% unlimited cash back on all other purchases - automatically Plus, for new card members, Unlimited Cashback Match – only from Discover.
 Discover will automatically match all the cash back you’ve earned at the end of your first year!
 There’s no minimum spending or maximum rewards.
 Just a dollar-for-dollar match.

 What to look out for.
 While the Discover it® Secured card doesn’t charge an annual fee, it does require a security deposit, which will serve as your line of credit.

 The security deposit will range from $200 to $2,500, depending on your income and ability to pay.
 However, starting at eight months, Discover will automatically review your account to see if you qualify to receive your security deposit back and convert you to an unsecured card.

 Best for everyday purchases — Citi® Double Cash Card – 18 month BT offer

 If you want to earn a solid cashback rewards rate on every purchase — from gas and take out to school books and furniture, the Citi® Double Cash Card – 18 month BT offer is a good option.
-The card lets you earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The card lets you earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 This straightforward approach saves you the hassle of keeping track of rewards categories and spending caps.

 Additionally, the card comes with a $0 annual fee.